ZengruiHan/ZengruiHan.github.io/_pages/about.md

 **About Me**

-- My main research interest is Algebraic Geometry, especially mirror symmetry, toric geometry, birational geometry and theory of surfaces.
+- My main research interest is Algebraic Geometry, especially mirror symmetry, toric geometry and D-modules.
 I'm currently working on questions related to GKZ hypergeometric systems.

 - I’m a third year Ph.D. student at the Department of Mathematics of Rutgers University.
 My advisor is <a href="https://sites.math.rutgers.edu/~borisov/">Prof. Lev Borisov</a>.
 Prior to that I was an undergraduate student in University of Science and Technology of China (USTC).